nmaas-platform/nmaas-docs/docs/about.md

-**NMaaS Platform** is actively developed and maintained as part of the [GÉANT GN5-1](https://geant.org/gn5-1/) project co-funded by the European Union.
+**nmaas Platform** is actively developed and maintained as part of the [GÉANT GN5-1](https://geant.org/gn5-1/) project co-funded by the European Union.

-NMaaS components are open-source licensed under the Apache 2.0 Licence.
+nmaas components are open-source licensed under the Apache 2.0 Licence.

 ## Useful links